Akihiro-Miyazaki/sdl_core_guides/docs/bestpractice/1.2.sdl_app_icon_display/index.md

 ## 4. Differences from the SDL standard specification
 The items (1)-(3) listed below differ from the existing SDL Standard Specification.

-(1) The parameters which defines the sort by priority Priority of the AppHMIType
+(1) The parameters which defines the sort by priority<br>
+Priority of the AppHMIType<br>
-The order list in the PolicyTable (corresponding to Policy server ) Both are defined by OEM's own specification
+The order list in the PolicyTable (corresponding to Policy server )<br>
+Both are defined by OEM's own specification<br>
-(2) The display status of SDL App Icon
+(2) The display status of SDL App Icon<br>
-Two of the SDL App Icon display mode (ON/OFF) are already defined in the SDL Standard Specification.
+Two of the SDL App Icon display mode (ON/OFF) are already defined in the SDL Standard Specification.<br>
-However, the change of display SDL App Icon such as Tonedown display is not explicitly defined in the SDL Standard Specification.
+However, the change of display SDL App Icon such as Tonedown display is not explicitly defined in the SDL Standard Specification.<br>
-(3) The details in the HMI process defined in the sequence diagrams of SDL App Icon display status below, is not explicitly specified in the SDL Standard Specifcation.
+(3) The details in the HMI process defined in the sequence diagrams of SDL App Icon display status below, is not explicitly specified in the SDL Standard Specifcation.<br>
 Thus, we have used TOYOTA Specifications as a reference information to define it.
 There is no problem for OEMs to define the threshold value such as the number of registered SDL Apps by themselves.

 ## 5. Sequence Diagrams
 The following tables below show the cases where the SDL App Icon display status changes.